 The greater number of participants in the gill-net and gig fisheries may be reflective of the relative lower cost of gear compared to the monetary investment required for pound nets.
-Effort using other gears has occasionally represented the second highest number of trips in a given year, but the average pounds per trip are low (Table 5).
-Unlike the major gears, southern flounder
+Effort using other gears has occasionally represented the second highest number of trips each year, but the average pounds per trip are low (Table 5).
+Unlike the major gears, southern flounder catch from other gears is incidental rather than targeted (for further information see below in the Discards and Bycatch of Southern Flounder section).
+The number of trips and participants in the fishery can be dependent on the weather as well as management regulations.